ilikeyellowGZ/HHMZ-new/README.md

 i added the pictures he wanted, changed the role of yoko added a feature to if the mobile nav elements are clicked the mobile nav closes, i change some imgs so they have a higher res

 i added a whatapp button for quick and easy contact

+i just changed the acievements heading it was incorrect ND JUST ADDED The 2024 acheievnemts